BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/setup/Multiple_Recipients.md

 ---
 ### Set up additional e-mail recipients

 In addition to the functionality to set up destination addresses per job mode and usage, **Connector 365 Addressee Control** offers another feature that allows you to set up even more email recipients per customer and usage.
 To learn how to set this up, please see below.

 ### Setup
 You can store additional customer destination addresses in the document layouts of the desired customer.

-The **Connector 365 Addressee Control** app adds another field to the **Document Layouts**: **Additional Destinations**.
+The **Connector 365 Addressee Control** app adds another field to the **Document Layouts**: **Further targets**.
 |![](/images/apps/Addresse_Control/Document_Layouts_Further_Targets_No.png)|
 |-|

 The content of the field indicates whether other destination addresses are set up at the current time.
-In this case the content of the ***Other destinations*** field is: **No**, because no destination addresses have been set up yet.
+In this case the content of the ***Further targets*** field is: **No**, because no additional destination addresses have been set up yet.

 Now click on the content of the field.
 Another page will open:
 |![](images/apps/Addresse_Control/FurtherTargets.png)|